davep33l/fx-net/README.md

 #### What is an FX Trade

 An FX trade is an agreement to exchange currencies between two parties at an agreed exchange rate for an agreed value date.
 Where both parties will pay funds to agreed nominated bank accounts.
+(Similar to going to the travel agent and exchanging GBP or EURs for USD ready for your holiday to Florida)

 Please see example below simplified flow of trade booking and non-netted (known as gross settlement) settlement flow